Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves the establishment yearly triggering and marine events on and around Lake Erie.
-Normally such actions are categorically excluded from further review under paragraph L(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
-A preliminary Record of Environmental Consideration (REC) supporting this determination is available in the docket where indicated under the ADDRESSES section of this preamble.
-We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves the establishment of recurring annual safety zones.
+It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.

 G. Protest Activities